rogerhu/compsci_guides/Dynamic-Programming.md

 ## Glossary
- * **Memoization** use an auxillary cache structure to return early from a function if the result of the funciton is already stored in the cache.
+ * **Memoization** use an auxiliary cache structure to return early from a function if the result of the function is already stored in the cache.
 The cache is often implemented as a hash.
  * **Recursion** a function that calls itself.
  * **Subproblem** a recursion can be split into given conditions (base cases) and the rest that you have to compute or subproblem.
  * **Suffix** the rest of a sequence from the current position to the end.